 articles for attorneys

 A. How Jurors Learn – Structuring Your Case Theory From your initial interview with the client, you should begin thinking about your discussion with the jury.
 What are the strengths/weaknesses to be addressed?
 One good tool is reducing the substance of your case to one sentence.
-Think of a tweet which describes […]
+Think of a tweet which describes the […]

 In Tone v.
 Song Mountain Ski Center (Fourth Department January 2014), the appellate court reversed the trial court’s dismissal of plaintiff’s personal injury action for injuries caused while on a ski lift.
 The plaintiff sustained injuries while using a triple chair left at defendant’s facility.
 Defendant claimed that plaintiff assumed the risk of her injuries in […]